panpan0000/kubeCon-CFP-statistic/README.md

-This is an automatic parser for KubeCon CFP reviewers.
+# This is an automatic parser for KubeCon CFP reviewers.

+---

-NOTE: You should make the changes BEFORE run this scripts.
+## NOTE: You should make below changes BEFORE running this scripts.

+---

-Usage:
+## Usage:

-0. go to your sessionize CFP Evaluation Page --> CFS Page
+1. Go to your sessionize:  CFP Evaluation Page --> CFS Page

-1. On your Brower, click "Inspect" --> "Network" --> "Fetch/XHR" --> Find an Rest Call --> Copy --> Copy as cURL
+2. On your Browser, click "Inspect" --> "Network" --> "Fetch/XHR" --> Find an Rest Call --> Copy --> Copy as cURL

-2. retrieve the contents out of the cURL
+3. Retrieve the confident contents out of the cURL

-	a. from the URL, you can get conferenceID & TrackID:  example `https://sessionize.com/app/organizer/event/evaluation/tabboxes/16147/5092`, `16147` stands for KubeCon India 2024, `5092` stands for Platform Engineering track.
+   - from the URL, you can get conferenceID & TrackID:  example `https://sessionize.com/app/organizer/event/evaluation/tabboxes/16147/5092`, `16147` stands for KubeCon India 2024, `5092` stands for Platform Engineering track.

-	b. get `Cookie` and `Request-Id` from Headers
+   - get `Cookie` and `Request-Id` from Headers

-	c. get `userId`(I called it personalID) in the --data-raw part
+   - get `userId`(I called it personalID) in the `--data-raw` part

-3. fill those data into the python code
+4. fill those data into the python code , to replace those variables

-4. pip3 install -r requirements.txt
+5. `pip3 install -r requirements.txt`

-5. run the script `python3 generate-report.py`
+6. run the script `python3 generate-report.py`

-6. get result in `data.csv`
+7. get result in `data.csv`